Boolean101/boolean101.github.io/_posts/2018-11-3-Argus-a-systemtray-app-made-with-Powershell.md

 On our department we created a website that keeps track of tickets, the service-monitor, server-cooling, ... .
 We display all this information on a TV.
 Picture it as a slide-show where this information 'rolls over the screen'.
 This is all driven by a laptop that acts like a "TV-server".
 On this laptop i made a **second tool** that servers as the feeder for the "Argus SOS"-notification.

 It **monitors and scrapes our service monitor every 60 seconds** and stores its content as an MD5-hash.
+The scraping is done with XPATH in combination with the [HtmlAgilityPack](https://html-agility-pack.net/).
-Then it compares the new hash with the previous result.
+I compare the new hash with the previous result.
 If the hashes don't match, a new message is send.
 The feeder will query AD for all existing computers in our OU.
 It will then quickly ping all these computers and filter out the online ones.

 Once it has a list of online computers, it will create a JSON-file on their C-drive.
 It is this location that the Argus-function monitors.
 If it finds a JSON-file, it will grab the content and will display it in the form of a toast-notification as shown here:

 ![Design]({{site.baseurl}}/assets/images/argus/toasts.png)

+#### Requirements and benefits

 One of the **requirements** is that the "feeder\monitor-application" has suffiecient rights both on AD and on the C$-shares of the clients.

+I could have gone a different route and let Argus scrape the servicemonitor on each client.
+But that would have caused a lot of networktraffic and server-requests.
+I disliked that idea and i figured that having one monitor-system that then copies the message to the clients a much more elegant way of going about it.